-- A. Medicare means the Health Insurance for the Aged and Disabled Provisions of the Social Security Act of the United States as it is now and as it may be amended. - When Medicare pays primary, covered expenses will be based on Medicare's limiting charge, as established under federal, or, in some cases, state regulations rather than the Participating Provider scheduled allowances, the Usual and Customary Rate or the Scheduled Pharmaceutical Amount as defined in the Definitions section, pages 53 and 52. - B. Primary Payor means the plan that will determine the medical benefits that will be payable to You first. - C. Secondary Payor means a plan that will determine Your medical benefits after the primary payor. - D. Active Employee refers to the status of You, the enrollee, prior to Your retirement and other than when You are disabled. - E. Retired Employee means You, the enrollee, upon retirement under the conditions set forth in the General Information Book. - F. You will be considered disabled if You are eligible for Medicare due to Your disability. - G. You will be considered to have end-stage renal disease if You have permanent kidney failure. - H. Amyotrophic Lateral Sclerosis (ALS), or Lou Gehrig's disease, is a progressive neurodegenerative disease.
+- A. Medicare means the Health Insurance for the Aged and Disabled Provisions of the Social Security Act of the United States as it is now and as it may be amended. - When Medicare pays primary, covered expenses will be based on Medicare's limiting charge, as established under federal or, in some cases, state regulations rather than the Participating Provider scheduled allowances or the Allowed Amount as defined in the Definitions section, page 46. - B. Primary Payor means the plan that will determine the medical benefits that will be payable to You first. - C. Secondary Payor means a plan that will determine Your medical benefits after the primary payor. - D. Active Employee refers to the status of You, the enrollee, prior to Your retirement and other than when You are disabled.

+- E. Retired Employee means You, the enrollee, upon retirement under the conditions set forth in the General Information Book. - F. You will be considered disabled if You are eligible for Medicare due to Your disability. - G. You will be considered to have end-stage renal disease if You have permanent kidney failure. - H. Amyotrophic Lateral Sclerosis (ALS), or Lou Gehrig's disease, is a progressive neurodegenerative disease.
 A person whose disability is ALS will be eligible for Medicare the month in which Social Security disability benefits begin.